knative/func/docs/reference/func_version.md

 	o Print the functions version
 	  $ func version

-	o Print the functions version along with date and associated git commit hash.
+	o Print the functions version along with source git commit hash and other metadata.
 	  $ func version -v